fredlcore/BSB-LAN/docs/EN/homeautomation.md

 ### Home Assistant

 While the official plugin no longer works, the MQTT approach above works well with Home Assistant.
+Here is a link to a [video in the BSB-LAN YouTube channel](https://youtu.be/DbHEiWm5nBs) that shows how to set up BSB-LAN in Home Assistant using the auto-discovery feature of Home Assistant.

-For the details of the implementation, you may also refer to these tutorials:
+For further details of the implementation, you may also refer to these tutorials:

 GitHub user @ryann72 wrote detailed instructions for [BSB-LAN and HomeAssistant/Mosquitto](https://github.com/ryann72/Home-assistant-tutoriel/blob/main/BSB-LAN/tutoriel%20BSB-LAN%20English.md).
 It is also available in [French](https://github.com/ryann72/Home-assistant-tutoriel/blob/main/BSB-LAN/tutoriel%20BSB-LAN.md).